jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 ## The client-server model

 The client-server model is a type of network architecture by which the participants in the message exchange have clearly defined roles: *client* and *server*.
 Clients (in the context of HTTP, usually specialized processes such as web browsers) send requests to the servers expecting to retrieve some data or resource, or to trigger some action within the server on the client's behalf; servers send back a response to that request, with the data or resource requested, and/or some information about the action performed and valuable information about the processing of that request.
-Upon receipt, the client process that response.
+Upon receipt, the client processes that response.
 There may be many clients connected to a single server, but the dynamic is the same.

 There are other types of network architecture, like the peer-to-peer (P2P) model, which is a node-based no-hierarchy model.

 ## Server